Paralysis Attorneys in Waco Temple Killeen Texas

 - Hemiplegia, affecting one side of the body

 - Paraplegia, affecting both legs and the trunk

 - Quadriplegia, affecting all four limbs and the trunk.

 The only treatment for paralysis is to treat its underlying cause.
-The loss of function caused by long-term paralysis can be treated through a comprehensive rehabilitation program.
+The loss of function caused by long-term paralysis can be managed through a comprehensive rehabilitation program.
 Rehabilitation includes:

 - Other specialties.
 The nature of the impairment may mean that the patient needs the services of a respiratory therapist, vocational rehabilitation counselor, social worker, speech-language pathologist, nutritionist, special education teacher, recreation therapist, or clinical psychologist.